sanjay-deshpande/sanjaydeshpande/content/_index.md

       buttons:
         - name: All
           tag: '*'
-        - name: Crytpography
+        - name: Cryptography and Hardware
           tag: Deep Learning
-        - name: Other
+        - name: Quantum Computer Security
           tag: Demo
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.